LiteSVM/litesvm/README.md

 ## 📍 Overview

-`litesvm` is a fast and lightweight Solana VM simulator for testing programs.
-It takes inspiration from the good parts of the [`solana-program-test`](https://github.com/solana-labs/solana/tree/master/program-test) crate, while offering superior performance and developer experience.
+`litesvm` is a fast and lightweight library for testing Solana programs.
+It works by creating an in-process Solana VM optimized for program developers.
+This makes it much faster to run and compile than alternatives like `solana-program-test` and `solana-test-validator`.
+In a further break from tradition, it has an ergonomic API with sane defaults and extensive configurability for those who want it.
 ---

 ## 🚀 Getting Started